Edward Bleier: Other accomplishments

-He held posts as chairman of the Center for Communication, president of the International Radio & Television Society, vice-chairman of the International Television Council, chairman of the Academy of the Arts of Guild Hall of East Hampton, board member of the Keystone Center for Science and Environment and the Martha Graham Dance Company, and participated in two United Nations World TV Forums.
-He has guest lectured at 15 different universities.
-Pro bono activities include serving as steering committee chairman for 13 "Communications Leaders' Conferences" of the Aspen Institute from 1970 to 1999.
+Bleier held posts as chairman of the Center for Communication, president of the International Radio & Television Society, vice-chairman of the International Television Council, chairman of the Academy of the Arts of Guild Hall of East Hampton, board member of the Keystone Center for Science and Environment and the Martha Graham Dance Company, and participated in two United Nations World TV Forums.
+He guest-lectured at 15 different universities.
+Pro bono activities included serving as steering committee chairman for 13 "Communications Leaders' Conferences" of the Aspen Institute from 1970 to 1999.

 In 2003, Bleier published a book titled The Thanksgiving Ceremony through Crown/Random House.
 The book describes his first-generation celebration of thanksgiving, including an original around-the-table "ceremony" for the Thanksgiving feast.
 The New York Times columnist William Safire wrote the book's foreword.
 The Thanksgiving Ceremony jacket received endorsements from Arlene and Alan Alda, Julie Nixon Eisenhower, the late Peter Jennings and his wife, Kayce Freed, Quincy Jones, and Steven Spielberg.

-Recipient of the Steven J. Ross Humanitarian Award, he co-chaired the Entertainment/Media & Communications division of the UJA Federation for seven years and now serves on the media council of the Paley Center for Media, as a member of the Council on Foreign Relations, and as a trustee of the Charles A. Dana Foundation.
+Recipient of the Steven J. Ross Humanitarian Award, he co-chaired the Entertainment/Media & Communications division of the UJA Federation for seven years and later served on the media council of the Paley Center for Media, as a member of the Council on Foreign Relations, and as a trustee of the Charles A. Dana Foundation.

 In 2006, the Center for the Study of Popular Television at Syracuse University's S.I.
 Newhouse School of Public Communications was renamed the Bleier Center for Television and Popular Culture in his honor.

-Personal life
+Personal life and death

-Bleier has been married to French-language journalist, Magda Palacci Bleier, since 1973.
-A native of New York City, he resides there and in East Hampton, Long Island.
+Bleier was married to French-language journalist, Magda Palacci Bleier, from 1973.
+A native of New York City, he resided there and in East Hampton, Long Island.
+He died at his home in East Hampton on October 17, 2023, the day after his 94th birthday.